ogagaoghene/recipe_app/README.md

 ### Tech Stack <a name="tech-stack"></a>

-> Recipe-App is built with Ruby on Rails, PostgresSQL, Bootstrap
+> Recipe-App is built with
+- Ruby on Rails
+- PostgresSQL
+- Bootstrap

 <details>
   <summary>Client</summary>